Estimated read time: 5-6 minutes

 "The tax bill gives a big tax cut to corporations with the hope that, eventually, it will boost wages at the bottom," said Elaine Maag, a senior researcher at the Tax Policy Center.
 "But it does seem a little counterintuitive that you would raise taxes on low- and middle-income families that are struggling."

-One reason that the tax overhaul favors the wealthy is how it would account for inflation.
+One reason that the tax bill favors the wealthy is how it would account for inflation.
 The current $1,000 child tax credit would double to $2,000.
 The credit would remain at $2,000 for eight years, without any adjustment for inflation, before reverting back to $1,000.

 Some policy advocates note that the child credit wasn't previously adjusted for inflation.
-But the expanded child credit helps offset the law's elimination of personal exemptions for children and parents that until now has reduced taxable income.
+But the expanded child credit helps offset the bill's elimination of personal exemptions for children and parents that until now has reduced taxable income.
 Personal exemptions have been increased yearly to account for inflation — a benefit that will now end.

 Nor would the $10,000 cap on deducting state and local taxes adjust for inflation.
 If the cap were adjusted for inflation at 2 percent, for example, it would likely have reached above $11,700 in 2025 rather than remain at $10,000.